 Eyes: Halo in corner of eyes*, Classic Eye Palette, Lash Food Primer, Volumizing Mascara

 Right: evening out

 Base: Dew Skin in No. 1, Concealer Pen in Fair; Lip Gloss in Blush Shimmer

 Cheeks: Melon; Halo highlighter on top of cheek bones; Topaz under blush

 Eyes: Halo in corner of eyes*, Romantic Eye Palette, Liquid Liner, Lash Food Primer, Volumizing Mascara

-I also cannot believe the incredible mica-based harmless glitter they were able to achieve at the center of each shadow palette.
+I also cannot believe the incredible mica-based harmless glitter they were able to achieve.
 Finally a safe option!
-I share tutorials and looks with each over in my Facebook Group.
+I share tutorials and looks with each over on Instagram.